Pillager225/DiscriminitiveAnalysis/README.md

 The program can also shuffle the data points around so that each run of the program produces semi-unique output.
 I found this to be useful because without shuffling, the program predicts the test data with 0% error.
 Strange result, but very possible with a data set of only 150 points.
 Shuffling the input makes the error rate greater than 0%.

 The assignment, as well as my responses have been included in this repo.
 See Assignment.pdf, and AssignmentResponse.pdf.

+Warning: The covariance matrix is subject to being a signular matrix when the dataset's dimensionality is high, and won't compute because the matrix is not invertible.